torshin5ergey/python-playground/automate-boring-stuff-projects/multi-clipboard-automatic-messages/README.md

     mclip -add keyphrase TextInOneWord
     mclip -add keyphrase "Text In Multiple Words"

 ## Customization:
-You can customize the keyphrases and corresponding texts by editing the `TEXT` dictionary within the `mclip.py` script.
+You can customize the keyphrases and corresponding texts by editing the `data.json` file.

 ## Requirements